 Criminal prosecution is an important step to keep perpetrators from repeating their crimes.
 A civil lawsuit, however, is what permits the victim to be compensated by the perpetrator or other liable parties.
 While the procedures are separate, one can impact the other.
 If you are a victim, a Dallas sexual assault victim lawyer can help you understand your legal rights.

 The same abusive action can result in both criminal prosecution and a civil lawsuit.
-A prosecutor works with law enforcement to prosecute an offender while a victim hires a private attorney to bring a civil action.
+A prosecutor works with law enforcement to prosecute an offender while a victim hires a private sexual abuse attorney to bring a civil action.
 These two teams are independent of each other, but their work affects the other proceeding.

-Criminal vs Civil burden of proof
+Criminal vs Civil Burden Of Proof

 Criminal prosecutions have a higher burden of proof than a lawsuit.
 The criminal prosecutor needs to show that the accused is guilty beyond a reasonable doubt.
 However, in a lawsuit, the plaintiff only needs to show that it is more likely than not that the defendant committed the acts alleged.